 Focus areas: Atrocity prevention, U.N. reform, international community responsibility

-Edward C. Luck MIA ’72, who served from 2008 to 2012 as United Nations assistant secretary-general and special advisor to Secretary-General Ban Ki-moon, has joined Columbia SIPA as the Arnold A. Saltzman Professor of Professional Practice in International and Public Affairs.
-Luck, who previously held a professorship of professional practice at SIPA from 2001 through 2010, will also direct the School’s specialization in international conflict resolution.
+Edward C. Luck (MIA, 1972) joined Columbia's School of International and Public Affairs as the Arnold A. Saltzman Professor of Professional Practice in International and Public Affairs following his service as United Nations assistant secretary-general and special advisor to Secretary-General Ban Ki-moon from 2008 to 2012.
+Luck, who previously held a professorship of professional practice at SIPA from 2001 through 2010, also directs the School’s specialization in international conflict resolution.

 Luck is the author or editor of five books and hundreds of chapters, reports, and scholarly articles.
 A second edition of his most recent book, The UN Security Council: Practice and Promise, is scheduled for publication in spring 2016.
 Luck has advised numerous countries around the world, U.S. government agencies, and foundations, as well as a number of UN secretaries-general and presidents of the General Assembly.
 He is a member of the Council on Foreign Relations, the Century Association, and the boards of several non-profit organizations.

 A native of Illinois, Luck received an AB from Dartmouth College.
-In addition to his MIA at SIPA, he earned the Certificate of the Russian institute and a PhD in Political Science from Columbia.
+In addition to his MIA at SIPA, he earned a Certificate from Columbia University's Russian Institute, and a PhD in Political Science from Columbia University.